NanxiiChen/irr-pinn/README.md

 where:
 - `dphi/dt` represents the time derivative of the physical quantity $\phi$
 - `ReLU` activation function ensures that only violations of the irreversibility constraint contribute to the loss

-- The constraint can be generalized to any inequality-based governing equations This simple yet powerful formulation significantly improves solution accuracy and stability for irreversible physical processes by enforcing the fundamental directionality constraints inherent in these systems.
+Furthermore, this constraint can be generalized to any inequality-based governing equations.
+This simple yet powerful formulation significantly improves solution accuracy and stability for irreversible physical processes by enforcing the fundamental directionality constraints inherent in these systems.

 ## Examples